TakeprofitTechnology/ReleaseNotes/CopySystem (New application for copying deals) .md

 * "Copied PnL" amount added for Trader's Web GUI.
 ### Changes
 * "Total Profit" was renamed to "Total PnL".
+* The bug of different rounding between MT4 and MT5 accounts is fixed.

 ## Version 2024.6.21.752 (21 June, 2024)
 ### Changes